wp-plugins/customericare-livechat/readme.txt

 - Russian
 - French

-= What is video chat? =

-It allows you and your customer to chat like on Skype, only using the browser without any software.

 = Can I see what my visitors are typing? =

 Yes you can.
 We added a feature called Sneak Peek which displays what your visitors are typing before they send it.
 It's available in the updated version!